nolar/kopf/docs/hierarchies.rst

 .. note::

     Kopf is not a Kubernetes client library.
-    It does not provide any means to manipulate the Kubernets objects or to talk to the Kubernetes API.
+    It does not provide any means to manipulate the Kubernetes objects or to talk to the Kubernetes API.
     Use any of the existing libraries for that purpose, such as the official `kubernetes client`_ or pykube-ng_.